microeditionbiz/scrumdinger/README.md

-# scrumdinger
+# Scrumdinger

-This is a SwiftUI tutorial from Apple [link](https://developer.apple.com/tutorials/app-dev-training/getting-started-with-scrumdinger)
+This is a SwiftUI tutorial from Apple.
+More info [here](https://developer.apple.com/tutorials/app-dev-training/getting-started-with-scrumdinger).